BMirska/AbsenceManager/README.md

 # Before you start
 You can download a ZIP file along with two CSV files ("Request" and "Absence Type").
 Before using the app, you need to create a SharePoint list.

+You can choose your e-mail in the EmailAdmin environmental variable, so the flow will automatically send you e-mails as new requests is sent.

 How to Set Up the SharePoint List:
 - Select your desired SharePoint site.
 - Click "Add new list" → "From existing CSV file".